 Shopping in the Automated Future

 In this article, Questia Group focuses on the ’self-checkout’ trend, namely on machine mechanisms that help customers purchase their items from retailers.
-Our research was conducted through an online survey on our platform www.questia.ro covering 663 respondents.
+Our research was conducted through an online survey on our platform www.questia.ro covering 663 respondents, with a plus or minus 4% margin of error.
 The survey was active between 29 and 31 August 2017.
 Our key findings are presented below.

 Self-service is not a new concept.
 In fact, in 1916 Clarence Saunders pioneered a new supermarket concept in the US that lets customers use a shopping basket and select their items from the shelves without assistance from store clerks.
 The store, despite its name, ’Piggly Wiggly’, started a revolution.
 In this manner, it became the new model for supermarkets and the beginning of self-service in retail.